 Dr. Puckett will get you as close to painless oral surgery as possible, and pay careful attention to your post-surgical prescriptions, making sure you get exactly what you need to comfortably recover from your oral surgery, but not enough that you’ll be in danger of getting addicted.

-Pain medications prescribed after dental procedures are one pathway to opioid addiction.
+Pain medications prescribed after dental procedures are one of those common pathways to opioid addiction.
 Some dentists and oral surgeons prescribe liberal quantities of opioids for pain after common procedures such as the removal of wisdom teeth, not warning patients of the dangers of opioid addiction.
 Worse yet, some practitioners refill these prescriptions numerous times.

 Because they stimulate brain reward centers, opioids are highly addictive.
 Opioids trigger the release of endorphins – feel-good chemicals in the brain.
-Endorphins mask pain and increase pleasurable feelings, creating a temporary, but strong sense of wellbeing.
+Endorphins mask pain and increase pleasurable feelings, creating a temporary, but strong sense of well-being.
 When an opioid dose wears off, a person wants those good feelings back, ASAP!
-An addiction can begin in just a few days, according to some researchers.
+According to some researchers, an addiction can begin in just a few days.

 Opioid Addiction after Wisdom Tooth Removal

 With five million Americans having their wisdom teeth removed every year, the connection between painkillers after the procedure and opioid addiction has come to the attention of national news outlets.